bagel-org/.github/profile/README.md

 ### **The Future is Bright** 🥯

 Our journey has only just begun, and the possibilities are limitless.
 Together, let's build a brighter, more inclusive, and innovative AI future.
 Are you ready?
-Let's get started!"
+Let's get started!